 Commercial Paper Program.
 We have an unsecured commercial paper program, which provides for the issuance of up to \$4.5 billion of commercial paper.
-At March 26, 2023 and September 25, 2022, we had \$499 million of outstanding commercial paper recorded as short-term debt.
+At June 25, 2023 and September 25, 2022, we had no amounts and \$499 million, respectively, of outstanding commercial paper recorded as short-term debt.